nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given applicant is invalid.
+The given applicant's name does not exist.

     * 3a1.
 HMHero shows an error message.

+      Use case resumes at step 3.

+* 3b.
+The given applicant's phone number does not exist.

+    * 3a1.
+HMHero shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 **Use case: Advance an applicant’s status**